ayt1/Face-Recognition-With-Python/README.md

 You can also type 'pip install opencv-python' in terminal to install OpenCV

-imutils can be installed using 'pip install imultils'
+imutils can be installed using 'pip install imutils'

 ## Dataset Preparation
 In order to get face images, I have used this python script https://github.com/hardikvasa/google-images-download